All

 H3 on the patients.
 This observation is further substantiated when procaine

-is present into the blood stream; GH3 has a direct action on the body's
+is present into the blood stream; it has a direct action on the body's

 nervous system.